Czarified/helipypter/docs/analysis.rst

                                   )

 .. note::
-    The Main Rotor Blade incompressible minimum drag is a vehicle characteristic.
+    The Main Rotor Blade incompressible minimum drag, *MR_cd0*, is a vehicle characteristic.
 If we could clean up this blade drag term, it would logically affect all flight performance, so it's included here in the base definition of the vehicle.